YoshuaKN/kelasku/README.md

     - Must Authenticated.
     - Must be a teacher.

 ### Get a course that you have enrolled /created
 - Method : GET.
 - URL : /api/courses/{course_id}
 - Rules :
     - Must Authenticated.
+    - User must already be registered in the course.

 ### Update a course
 - Method : PUT.